gjcoram/npopuk/EN/readme.txt

   The Windows CE versions of this program also include software from http://www.essemer.com.au/
   Please read LICENSE_wcecompat.txt
+  New in 3.05, TLS 1.2 is added to the SSL setup dialog.

 * Option to set receive options (eg, number of lines to download on check) on a per-account basis, instead of